brorb/710-wiki/Content/Characters/SYSTEM II.md

 > }
 > ```

+For a more comprehensive catalogue of SYSTEM II's Discord messages, please see [[System 2 Chats]].
 ## Joining [[The Sleuths]] Discord server

 SYSTEM II joined [[The Sleuths]] Discord server on 14th December, 2025.
 Its Discord account was created 20 days before it joined (24th November 2025), which was also 10 days after the [[710 Tone|7/10 Tone]] and [[710 NPP|7/10 NPP]] channels were purged completely.